 In the event that a situation determined to be a Clery Act crime or constitutes an ongoing or continuing threat arises, either on or off campus, a campus-wide "timely warning" will be issued by the chief and director of campus safety.
-The warning will be issued through the College email system to students, faculty and staff.
+The warning will be issued through the College email system to students, faculty and staff or via the "Hood Emergency Mass Notification System (Hood Alert)."
+All members of the College are immediately signed up to receive emails and need to update their Hood Alert accounts with contact information to receive texts and automated phone calls.